kayden-yan/power-outage-discovery/README.md

 ---

 ## Introduction
-This dataset encompasses information regarding significant power outages that occurred within the continental United States between January 2000 and July 2016, containing columns such as month, year, location, regional climate information, outage events, duration outage, electricity consumption, regional economic and land-use characteristics, etc. There are a few questions we might be interested in.
-Is it more likely to outage at night than morning?
-Are there any relationships between months and causes of the major power outages?
-Will it affect more and more customers as the outage lasts longer?
-Are there any relationships in the residential sector between monthly electricity prices and consumption?
-From these questions, the one we plan to investigate further is to find whether outages at night are more likely than morning.
+This dataset encompasses information regarding significant power outages that occurred within the continental United States between January 2000 and July 2016, containing columns such as month, year, location, regional climate information, outage events, duration outage, electricity consumption, regional economic and land-use characteristics, etc. The question we analyze is centered around how we identify patterns in power outages in order to better prevent them.
+The data presented is containing 55 variables.

+The dataset and our question have the potential to draw readers’ attention because we live in a world where people reply so much on electricity that power outage could bring great potential inconvenience to their daily life, and have an data-based insight on which time frame (morning or evening) in a day power outages tend to occur more frequently could potentially help them lessen the impact that power outages might bring to their life.

+There are 1540 rows in the dataset, or 1535 valid rows if we exclude the 5 rows that contain information about the columns, such as names and units of the columnes.
+The columns relevant to our question is “OUTAGE.START.TIME” and “OUTAGE.START.DATE,” which represent the start time of the power outages in a day and the start date of the power outages, respectively.
+These two columns were later combined into one column for our use: “OUTAGE.START,” which contains the time and date of the stars of the power outages.

 ---